antmicro/kenning-pipeline-manager/docs/source/frontend-features.md

 * `Center` - Pressing this buttons moves the viewport to the center of graph and sets the zoom level so that whole dataflow is visible
 * `Hide layers` - [Metadata](project:specification-format.md#layer) allows to specify layers for a certain set of interface types and connections.
 Toggling this checkbox allows to hide connections belonging to said layer
-* `Modify node types` - Toggling this checkbox allows adding new node types to the specification
+* `Modify node types` - Toggling this checkbox allows editing existing nodes and adding new node types to the specification
+* `Hide anchors` - Hides anchors in all connections.
+The anchors are still visible (and can be edited) when hovering over the connection

 ## Notifications